Pipeline

 Visit the Find a Trial page to locate a clinical site and contact us to find out how you can be included.

-No, both Modi-1 and SCIB1 are off the shelf vaccines which means patients can access treatments fast and more cost effectively, instead of waiting for a bespoke vaccine which takes time to make
+No, both Modi-1 and iSCIB1+ are off-the-shelf immunotherapies which means patients can access treatments fast and more cost effectively, instead of waiting for a personalised treatment which takes time to make.

-I want to incorporate Scancell vaccines into an existing clinical trial, how do I do this?
+I want to incorporate Scancell active immunotherapies into an existing clinical trial, how do I do this?

 You can contact us using the Contact form